SeongokRyu/CH485---Artificial-Intelligence-and-Chemistry/README.md

 # CH485---Artificial-Intelligence-and-Chemistry

 ### Lecturer : Woo Youn Kim, TA : Seongok Ryu, 2018 Fall
-### Depearment of Chemistry, Korea Advanced Institute of Science and Technology (KAIST)
+### Deparment of Chemistry, Korea Advanced Institute of Science and Technology (KAIST)

-In this course, CH485 - Artificial Intelligence and Chemistry, students will learn data science for molecular applications.
-After successfully finishing this course, students will be confident in their ability to understand and implement AI models for chemical/molecular applications.
+In this course, CH485 - Artificial Intelligence and Chemistry, we will learn data science for chemistry.
+After successfully finishing this course, students could be confident in their ability to understand and implement AI models for chemical/molecular applications.

 This repository is managed by Seongok Ryu, and lecture notes/example codes about contents treated in the class will be uploaded.